OSVVM/OSVVM-Scripts/README.rst

 We may also need specific actions to be done when running on a particular simulator.

-As a result, when simulate runs, it will also include the following files in order, if they exist:
+When simulate (or RunTest) is called, it will source the following files in order, if they exist:

--  OsvvmLibraries/Scripts/<ToolVendor>.tcl
+-  <ToolVendor>.tcl
--  OsvvmLibraries/Scripts/<ToolName>.tcl
+-  <ToolName>.tcl
--  <sim-run-dir>/<ToolVendor>.tcl
+-  wave.do
--  <sim-run-dir>/<ToolName>.tcl
+-  <LibraryUnit>.tcl
--  <sim-run-dir>/<test-name>.tcl
+-  <LibraryUnit>_<ToolName>.tcl
--  <sim-run-dir>/<test-name>_<ToolName>.tcl
+-  <TestCaseName>.tcl
--  <sim-run-dir>/wave.do
+-  <TestCaseName>_<ToolName>.tcl

 ToolVendor is either {Aldec, Siemens, Cadence, Synopsys}.
 ToolName is one of {QuestaSim, ModelSim, RivieraPRO, ActiveHDL, VCS, Xcelium}.
+LibraryUnit is the name specified to simulate.
-"test-name" is the name of the design being simulated.
+TestCaseName is the name specified to TestCase.

+It will search for these files in the following directories
+- OsvvmLibraries/Scripts
+- CurrentSimulationDirectory
+- CurrentWorkingDirectory

-"sim-run-dir" is the directory from which you run the simulator.
+CurrentSimulationDirectory is the directory in which the simulator is running.
+CurrentWorkingDirectory is the directory of the script that calls either RunTest or simulate.

 Currently GHDL does not run any extra scripts since it is a batch simulator.